sf105/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 that very second, for example).
 The test was not expecting it to happen, and thus, it failed.
 If the test is executed again, the web app might now take its usual time to respond, and now the test will pass.
-There are just too many uncertanties in a system test that can lead to unexpected behavior.
+There are just too many uncertanties in a system test that can lead to unexpected behaviour.

 {% hint style='tip' %}
 We discuss _flaky tests_ more formally later in the book.